 3. Bring your smart phone.
 When you spot a deal at the mall, look before you pounce.
 A growing number of shoppers—38% of smartphone owners, according to the National Retail Federation—are using their phones to see if they can get the same item for a better price elsewhere.
 If the store has a price-match policy, you can cash in on extra savings right then and there.

 4. Save time, money and gas by shopping online.
 Just think: No crowds.
 Endless options at your fingertips.
 And no hands-on temptations.
 (According to researchers at UCLA and the University of Wisconsin, holding an item can boost your desire to buy it—and your willingness to pay more for it.)

 For tips on making your holiday travel stress-free, read “Holiday Travel: Getting There Can Be Half the Fun.”Read More

 5. Pay attention to shipping charges.
 A great deal can look a lot less amazing once you factor in shipping costs.
 Keep an eye out for retailers who ship for free, and search for coupon codes for free shipping.

 6. Take a break between purchases.
 Yale University researchers have found that making one purchase can trigger what they call the "shopping momentum effect"—a psychological impulse to buy more items.
-To counteract the effect, just walk away from the store or computer screen for a few minutes after you've made each purchase.
+To counteract this, just walk away from the store or computer screen for a few minutes after making each purchase.

 7. Start earlier next year.
-Last-minute shoppers estimate that they spend an average of $385 more than those who get a jump on holiday shopping, according to a 2014 survey by the American Research Group.
+Last-minute shoppers estimated that they would spend an average of $438 more than those who had gotten an early jump on holiday shopping, according to a 2015 survey by the American Research Group.

 3 Questions to Ask Your Advisor